 What are dosas served with?

 Dosas can be served a variety of ways with different fillings.
 One of the standard fillings is a masala potato filling.
 It is usually served with sambhar and chutney.
-I will post my coconut chutney recipe soon and add a link here.
+I have a carrot chutney along with a variety of other chutneys you can pair with this!.

 - 1 cup dosa batter

 - 1 medium beet (cooked, peeled)

 - 1 tsp green chili paste (or 2 small green chillies minced)